ODMA: On-Demand Memory Allocation Strategy for LLM Serving on LPDDR-Class Accelerators: Evaluation

 \subsection{Throughput and Utilization}

-\Cref{fig:throughput} reports end-to-end throughput measured in tokens per second (TPS) relative to the static pre-allocation baseline.
-On the MLU370 node, \method improves TPS by 23\% on Alpaca and 27\% on Google-NQ by reducing internal fragmentation and admitting more concurrent requests under the same device-memory budget.
+\Cref{fig:throughput} reports end-to-end throughput (TPS), measured as average output tokens per second over the experiment.
+On the MLU370 node, \method improves TPS by 23\% on Alpaca and 27\% on Google-NQ by reducing internal fragmentation and admitting more concurrent requests.
+Because KV blocks remain contiguous, decoding maintains streaming-friendly access patterns on LPDDR-class devices, avoiding the random-access penalty associated with fine-grained paging.

-\Cref{fig:util} shows device-memory utilization under the same workload configuration.
-On Alpaca, utilization rises from 55.05\% to 72.45\%; on Google-NQ, from 42.54\% to 61.79\%.
-These improvements reflect tighter, contiguous reservations plus large-bucket robustness, and are consistent with prior observations that better KV-cache utilization tends to correlate with higher throughput in LLM serving systems~\cite{s3,pagedattention}.